TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 2/1 Kings 2.16.md

 ---

-And now I ask one petition of thee; deny me not.
-And she said unto him, Say on.
+Now I ask one petition of you.
+Don't deny me."
+She said to him, "Say on."